-Use the information here to learn more about the small claims court process.
+Below you will find free small claims court forms, info about garnishment & lawsuits and information to learn more about the small claims court process.
 Discover who can file, the types of claims and amount of debt that can be handled in small claims court plus preparing a defense and how to collect if you’re awarded a small claims court judgment.
 You’ll also learn about the garnishment process, exempt income and how to claim these exemptions plus, how to file a small claims court appeal.
+If you are being sued in small claims court over an old debt you can present your case to a Fair Debt Lawyer, it’s Free & Confidential.

 - Attorney or other legal paraprofessionals are allowed in most states however, they are almost never needed if you PREPARE!